T

 Dietary notes

-Swiss cuisine is traditionally meat and dairy-heavy.
-While many restaurants offer vegetarian options like cheese fondue or Rösti, vegan and gluten-free choices can be limited and require advance notice or careful selection.
+Swiss cuisine is traditionally meat-heavy, with a focus on cheese and potatoes.
+While vegetarian options like cheese fondue and Rösti are common, vegan and gluten-free choices can be limited outside of larger hotels or specialized restaurants.
+It's advisable to inquire specifically about ingredients.

 Local etiquette

-• Tipping is appreciated but not mandatory; rounding up the bill or leaving 5-10% for good service is customary.
+• Tipping is appreciated but not mandatory; a service charge is often included.
+Rounding up the bill or leaving an extra 5-10% for excellent service is customary.

-• Most establishments accept credit cards, but carrying some Swiss Francs (CHF) for smaller purchases or rural areas is advisable.
+• While many places accept cards, carrying some Swiss Francs (CHF) is useful for smaller purchases or in more rural areas.

-• It's polite to greet shopkeepers and restaurant staff with 'Grüezi' (hello) and say 'Danke' (thank you).
+• It's polite to greet restaurant staff with a 'Grüezi' (hello) when entering.

 Plan the rest of your Interlaken trip